Brian Kelly

 Biography

-Prof Kelly has recently (October 2025) appointed Academic Head of Division and Daniel Family Leadership Chair in Psychosocial Oncology, Cumming School of Medicine Department of Oncology and Psychiatry University of Calgary, and Medical Lead of Provincial Psychosocial Oncology, Cancer Care Alberta based at the Arthur C Child Comprehensive Cancer, Calgary, Canada.
+Prof Kelly is a clinical and academic psychiatrist who, in October 2025, was appointed Academic Head of Division and Daniel Family Leadership Chair in Psychosocial Oncology, Cumming School of Medicine Department of Oncology and Psychiatry University of Calgary, and Medical Lead of Provincial Psychosocial Oncology, Cancer Care Alberta based at the Arthur C Child Comprehensive Cancer, Calgary, Canada.
 Previous leadership roles include Head of the Discipline of Psychiatry within the University of Newcastle Australia, Pro-Vice Chancellor (Research) (2021-2023); Head of School of Medicine and Public Health, and Dean of the Joint Medical Program (a collaboration between the University of Newcastle and University of New England) (2016-2021).
 He holds a PhD in Psychiatry, Fellowship of the Royal Australian and New Zealand College of Psychiatrists and Fellow of the Australasian Chapter of Palliative Medicine (a Chapter of the Royal Australasian College of Physicians), and has been an active clinician in consultation-liaison psychiatry.
 He was Director of the NSW Centre for Rural and Remote Mental Health (CRRMH) (2004-2009) in which he oversaw development and implementation of state-wide strategic vision for research, education and service development in rural mental health.

 Research